Sleep Apnea Treatment – Visit Your Dentist For Sleep Apnea Treatment?

 If you’re a regular follower of our blog, you’ll know that:

 ▸ Children & Apnea OSA is more common among kids and teens than you might think.
 During the day, kids with apnea may:

 ▸ Benefits Of Sleep Apnea Therapy: For years the gold standard of treatment has been a bulky CPAP machine that pumps a continuous flow of air through the mask to help you breathe through the night.
 Unfortunately, many people cannot tolerate a CPAP machine and they are not easily portable for traveling.

 We’re proud to offer an alternative … a small custom-fitted oral appliance that repositions your jaw during sleep, allowing your airways to remain open and your breathing to stay consistent – so you can have a restful night’s sleep.

 ▸ Benefits Of Sleep Apnea Therapy: Reduce risk for heart disease, stroke, diabetes, morning headaches, memory loss, irritability … and more Improve daytime alertness, concentration, mood, and mental health stability Reduced medical expenses due to complications.

+▸ Advantages Of Oral Appliance Therapy over CPAP: Ease of use – no wires, hoses, or water reservoirs as with CPAP machines Small size that’s easy to slip into your purse or satchel Higher compliance means higher chance of effective treatment and improved health.
 If you or your partner suspect sleep apnea, talk to us.
 We will ensure you receive the easy testing and treatment you need and deserve!